Dino-s26/dino-s26.github.io/content/posts/may-25/self-host-k8s-cluster-pt2.md

 the base components of how Kubernetes work and how it will interract each other within the cluster or just single instance of Kubernetes

-I will try to make it compact and informative for everyone with little knowledge of Kubernetes understand how it work and help them to catch up quickly with some of terminology that I will use within my posts (there will be lot's of part to deep dive into Kubernetes)
+I'll try to keep it compact and informative, so that people with little knowledge of Kubernetes can understand how it works and help them to catch up quickly with some of terminology that I will use within my posts (there will be lot's of part to deep dive into Kubernetes)

 </p>